galette/galettedoc/source/plugins/plugins-tiers.rst

 Third party plugins community
 =============================

-A `Github organisation name galette-community <https://github.com/galette-community/>`_ has been created.
+A `Github organisation name galette-plugins <https://github.com/galette-plugins/>`_ has been created.
 Its goal is to centralize plugins that are not developed by Galette team, to provide them a source code repository, a ticket management system, a website, ...
 And possibly get punctual help from Galette team.

 Prerequisites
 =============